Responding Party FAQ

 -

-Individuals who make a report to the Title IX Office can choose to pursue Judicial and/or a Criminal Process.
+Individuals who make a report to the Title IX Office can choose to pursue a Title IX Administrative process and/or a criminal process.
 Sometimes, an informal measure will be considered, like a mediation agreement between both parties.

 -